d12frosted/elpa-mirror/gnu/activities-readme.txt

 usually trivial.

-Integration with Emacs's `tab-bar-mode' is provided: a window configuration or frameset can be restored to a window or set of frames, or to a tab or set of tabs.
+Integration with Emacs's `tab-bar-mode' is provided: a window configuration or can be restored to a `tab-bar' tab or to a frame.

 Various hooks are (or will be–feedback is welcome) provided, both globally and per-activity, so that the user can define functions to be